redFrik/udk15-Surveillance_and_Analysis/udk160623/README.md

 }
 ```

-also try adding `noSmooth();` in setup to turn off anti-aliasing. it will give a more 'pixely' effect that often works well with these types of interferensens.
+also try adding `noSmooth();` in setup to turn off anti-aliasing. it will give a more 'pixely' effect that often works well with these types of interferences.

 rotate...